redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 - Download logo for the newly created source
   - You can simply download it in browser and save as `<SOURCE_NAME>.<IMG_EXTENSTION>`
   - Or you can run `node tools/cdn-images/download-source-logos.js`, but it will download logos for all sources
-- Upload the source logo to RedStone CDN (manually through AWS S3 web interface)
+- Upload the source logo to RedStone CDN (manually through AWS S3 web interface) - how an external provider can upload sth. to RedStone CDN?
 - Run `node tools/cdn-images/update-sources-config.js` to replace logo urls in sources config with redstone CDN urls
 - Update `redstone-node` dependency in redstone-app for being able to use the new source config file
 #### Add new asset